-This site represents the voice of one person who has worked in community, organizational, and university settings; one voice who is an active member of the National Issues Forums Institute; and one voice who values the voices and capacities of others to make deliberate choices to improve their lives and communities.
+This site represents the voice of one person who has worked in community, organizational, and university settings; one voice who serves as a Kettering Foundation Research Associate and is an active member of the National Issues Forums Institute; and one voice who values the voices and capacities of others to make deliberate choices to improve their lives and communities.

 Safety and Justice: How Should Communities Reduce Violence?